whitneyburton/portfolios/students/Archive/1510/aaron-greenspan/20150429-aaron-greenspan-m4.md

-# Nicholas Dorans - M4 Portfolio
+# Aaron Greenspan - M4 Portfolio

 ## Individual

 ### Your Mission

-Take the foundations I've learned from Ruby and extend them to new languages: Javascript.
+Take the foundations I've learned from Ruby and extend them to new languages: Javascript + Elixir.
 Focus more on code quality.
 Gain an understanding of the kind of place I'd like to work, when, and where.

 ### FinalScore
-* 930/1138
+* 1016/1250

 ### Attendance

-I was not absent this module... but showed up late on a few Fridays.
+I was not absent this module... but occasionally showed up late.

 ## Team